cloud-gov/cg-site/_posts/2017-05-22-release-notes.md

 <!--more-->

 ### Volunteers needed
 The cloud.gov team is looking to make the cloud.gov platform easier to evaluate and use, and we’re recruiting volunteers to help us do that.
-If you’re interested, let us know at [cloud-gov-inquiries@gsa.gov](mailto:cloud-gov-inquiries@gsa.gov).
+If you’re interested, let us know at [inquiries@cloud.gov](mailto:inquiries@cloud.gov).
 We’ll ask you a few questions and ask you to walk us through using some aspect of the platform via screenshare.

 ### Added
 - We’ve published a cost estimator spreadsheet (in [XLSX]({{ site.baseurl }}/resources/cloudgov_cost_estimator.xlsx) and [ODS]({{ site.baseurl }}/resources/cloudgov_cost_estimator.ods) formats) that your team can use to get a sense of how much cloud.gov will cost for your organization.
 If you’re interested in switching from a sandbox to a paid cloud.gov package, or if you want to expand your use of the platform to additional applications, use the estimator to get a sense of what the access package and usage quota fees will be across all your cloud.gov systems.